CodeURJC-DAW-2018-19/santatecla-citas-2/README.md

   - Brackets (Used only for the html files, so the application does not run from brackets

 3. Go to the directory where the .jar has been created
-4. Using a console, write 'java -jar jar-name.jar' this should start the application
+4. Using a console, write ´java -jar jar-name.jar´ this should start the application
 5. Enjoy

 ## [Software Requirement Specification](https://docs.google.com/document/d/1PKqs6eayJti3jBymaytm1CKXEUqmyDpC4xDh7tM-wEk/edit?usp=sharing)